 Using the Template / Attract Screen editor

 Templates and Attract Screens use the same online editor, which is described here.
-But first, some quick tidbits if you're stuck:

 Is a layer underneath / on top of something it shouldn't be?
 In the left pane, find which layer you want to move over top / underneath, and then click the up/down arrows on the right-side of the layer.